pfwd/peterfisher/src/posts/how-to-check-if-your-code-is-compatible-with-php-8.md

 composer global require "phpcompatibility/php-compatibility"
 ```

-You may need to set the PHPCS config path to use PHPCompatibility
+You may need to set the PHP_CodeSniffer config path to use PHPCompatibility

 ```bash
 phpcs --config-set installed_paths /path/to/PHPCompatibility